Avia 156

-The Avia 156 was a 1930s Czechoslovakian six-passenger commercial transport airliner for both mail and passengers, designed by Robert Nebesář and built by Avia.
+The Avia 156 was a 1930s Czechoslovak six-passenger commercial transport airliner for both mail and passengers, designed by Robert Nebesář and built by Avia.
 The type performed well but only one was built.

 Development

 The Avia 156 was a single-engined high-wing cantilever monoplane that first flew in 1934.
 Powered by a Hispano-Suiza 12Ydrs inline piston engine, it had fixed tailwheel landing gear.